bola-de-gude-12/docs/Continia Document Capture/Setting up Document Capture/Setting up Document Capture.md

 ---
-title: Overview of setting up Document Capture
+title: Setting up Document Capture
-date: 16-06-2025
+date: 28-08-2025
 description:
 id: DC-121
 lang: en
 ---

-# Overview of setting up Document Capture
+# Setting up Document Capture
 Continia Document Capture comes with a standard configuration that covers all common scenarios and processes, but you can change the configuration to fit the exact needs of your organization.

 The standard configuration includes a set of predefined document categories and templates all ready to use, making it easy for you to start processing purchase invoices and credit memos as well as a range of other document types.